“I’m in a hurry—which is a great way to live.”

 Interview by Emily Jaeger, Features Editor

 Stephen Davenport has taught and coached in both day and boarding schools and has been the head of The Country School in Madison, Connecticut and of The Athenian School in Danville, California.
 Davenport draws on his long experience of working in independent schools in the creation of the Miss Oliver’s School for Girls series.
 Saving Miss Oliver’s is the first novel in the series.
-The second, No Ivory Tower, came out in March 2016, and he is currently writing The Encampment, the working title for the third novel in the series.
+The second, No Ivory Tower, will be released in May 2019, and he is currently writing The Encampment, the working title for the third novel in the series.
 His articles have been featured in The New York Times Magazine, The New York Times Sunday travel section, and The Saturday Review.

 Jaeger: In “We Were too Young for World War II,” a non-fiction vignette appearing in the March issue, you explore your childhood memories of World War II.
 How did you come to write about this topic, and is it part of something longer?